managedcoder/BotFrameworkAccelerators/RazorWebChatHost/README.md

 # Razor Page Web Chat Host

+This Razor page shows how to securly hosts a Web Chat control and it can be used as a convenient test page during development that other can use to access your bot.
+To use this page, do the
+following:

-Add the `Pages` folder and its contents to the project folder of your bot:
+* Add the `Pages` folder and its contents to the project folder of your bot:

 * Add the following member to the Startup class in startup.cs:
 ```c#